 To do this, we use data from Arab Barometer, a nonpartisan research network that provides insight into the social, political, and economic attitudes and values of ordinary citizens across the Arab world.

 retroharmonize is not affiliated with Arab Barometer.
 To fully reproduce this example, you must acquire the data files from them, which is free of charge.
 If you download and use the survey data, the Arab Barometer does not take any responsibility for the results of the analysis of the Arab Barometer data.
-All results published using the Arab Barometer data and related content are responsibility of the respective author.
+All results published using the Arab Barometer data and related content are the responsibility of the respective author.

-Some elements of the vignette are not “live”, because we want to avoid re-publishing the original microdata files from Arab Barometer, but you can access the data directly from the arabbarometer.org website.
+Some elements of the vignette are not “live”, because we want to avoid re-publishing the original microdata files from Arab Barometer.
+However you can access the data directly from the arabbarometer.org website.

 The files are stored on the website in .zip format, which may be extracted to folders.
 We assume that you extracted and copied all .sav files into a single folder that we will call in this vignette the arabbarometer_dir.
 Define your arabbarometer_dir with file.path() in your own system.